Latasharma26/Diwali-Sales-Data-Analysis/README.md

 # Technologies Used
 <h3>📌 Power BI : </h3> Developed an interactive dashboard with intuitive visualizations, slicers, filters, and drill-down capabilities to explore and analyze sales data effectively
  <h3> 📌 Python : </h3> Utilized Python programming language and popular data analysis libraries (Pandas, NumPy, Matplotlib) to perform data preprocessing, cleaning, and advanced analysis tasks.The dashboard provides an interactive interface to explore the sales data and gain valuable insights.
- Data :</h3> Stores the raw data files used for the analysis, including the "diwalisale.csv" dataset.
+ <h3>Data :</h3> Stores the raw data files used for the analysis, including the "diwalisale.csv" dataset.
 The dataset contains information about sales transactions, including product details, customer information, sales dates, and revenue.
 <h2> Project Results</h2>
 The Diwali Sales Analysis Dashboard provides valuable insights into sales performance during the Diwali festival.
 The analysis reveals: